Package Leaflet: Information for the User

 If you take more Donabel than you should

-No data are available on Donabel overdose.
-Overdose may cause nausea, vomiting, and, in young women, vaginal bleeding.
-This vaginal bleeding may occur even in girls who have not yet had their first menstrual period if they accidentally take this medication.
+There is no data available on the overdose of Donabel.
+Overdose may cause nausea, vomiting, and in young women, vaginal bleeding.
+This vaginal bleeding can occur even in young girls who have not yet had their first period, if they accidentally take this medication.
 If you have taken more Donabel than you should, contact your doctor.

-If you observe that a child has probably taken several tablets, contact your doctor immediately.
+If you notice that a child has probably taken several tablets, contact your doctor immediately.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.